 He wrote me back about a week later, saying that he hadn’t heard anything yet.
 I emailed the program lead I knew but didn’t get a response.
 A day or two after he contacted me again, I decided to drive to him myself.
 I emailed another organization in the same area.
 The director let me stop by on a day the food pantry was closed.
 I picked up a box full of fresh produce, and a box of dairy.

 I drove thirty minutes to pick up the food.
-When I keyed his address into my GPS I realized this person lived less than five minutes away from the food he needed.
+When I keyed his address into my GPS I realized this person lived less than a five-minute drive away from the food he needed.
 For everything in his way, it may as well have not even existed.
 He may never know just how little his food had to travel to get to him.
 But even five minutes, for a trip I could take on my lunch break, was too far away.

 The winding process that food travels to become a donation is too long.
 Sometimes it loops from grocery store to food pantry back into the hands that stocked it on the shelf.
 Sometimes it moves from farm to market to food pantry, back into the hands that pulled it from the earth.
 Sometimes police officers defend a dumpster full of food that a store threw away.
 Our response to this must not be, “poor people should have been able to eat that food!”
 People who can’t afford food absolutely deserve food.
 But they deserve the food that’s inside the store, while it’s still inside.